Why you want a content strategist by your side

 Content strategy may seem like a buzz phrase — but it’s a discipline with a long history.
 And digital content strategy has been “trending” for well over a decade.
 Needless to say, content strategy has staying power.
 And for good reason.
 A well-thought-out content strategy can align your healthcare business goals with the wants and needs of your consumers.
 That’s where a content strategist comes in.
+Let’s dive into the value of having a content strategist on your healthcare marketing team.

 At WG Content, we’ve seen a growing need for content strategy partnerships among our clients.

-I recently sat down with content strategists Nikki Breen and Stella Hart to learn how they define content strategy and where it can have the most value.
+We recently sat down with content strategists Stella Hart to learn how she defines content strategy and where it can have the most value.
+She also offered six tips for avoiding content creation mishaps.

 Stella: I started in a role right out of college where I wrote small websites for a variety of industries.
-Then, I wrote patient education materials for several years and learned a lot about medical conditions, treatments and health and wellness.
+Then, I wrote patient education materials for several years and learned a lot about medical conditions, treatments, and health and wellness.
 From there, I moved to the social work setting, where I worked with people who had disabilities and women who experienced domestic violence.
 I then moved back into healthcare, working for an agency as a content strategist and writer.
 That’s where I got my formalized training in the discipline.

 Stella: Good digital content strategy is when user or consumer needs — the tasks they come to your site to accomplish — are aligned with your organization’s business goals and objectives.
 When that’s in alignment with your website or other digital tools, that’s effective content strategy.
+It’s all about creating a nurturing user experience.
+And when it’s done well, users don’t see all the work and research that goes into it — it just feels intuitive and as easy as possible.

 Stella: Whenever you bring someone in from outside your organization, there’s great opportunity for fresh perspective.
 They can really put the consumer needs front and center.
 They don’t have the same understanding of your organization, how it operates and how things have always been done.
 So, they can come in and learn your goals and really champion what’s going to be the best experience for your consumers.